 Many games in the Fire Emblem franchise feature two bandits, one pink, one blue that are quite clearly masochistic homosexuals.

-In the "Death on the Mississippi" mission of Hitman: Blood Money, the player is tasked into infiltrating a steam-boat and killing members of a gang whose boss is a gay Scary Black Man.
-He likes to dress like a sailor, all his crew are dressed as sailors, such as pursuers and waiters, but not the engineers or the guards of the ship.
-He have waiters and many rooms in his ship, because it's a drug cartel covered in a "steam-boat-disguise", and when he has free time he likes to make his cooks and waiters goes to his room and have gay sex with him.
-This is learnt when agent 47, if he disguises as a waiter or a cook, goes to the kitchen, and a employee will tell him to take "a present to the boss" and "to be proud about it" (the present is a birthday-cake, and the extra surprise is the routine gay sex that waiters have to deal with).
-More or less, this is described in the mission briefing.
-Also, there's a bathroom in the captain's deck that's filled with a spewed bottle of wine over the floor.
-Anyway, all of his sailors seems to express gay sexual preferences, and the way they talk...
-You'll have to Figure It Out Yourself.
-Or buy the damn game!
+In the "Death on the Mississippi" mission of Hitman: Blood Money, the player has to infiltrate a steamboat and kill members of a gang whose boss is a gay Scary Black Man.
+The boss likes to dress like a sailor, all his crew are dressed as sailors, like the pursuers and waiters.
+When he has free time he likes to make his cooks and waiters goes to his room and have gay sex with him.
+This is learnt when Agent 47, if he disguises himself as a waiter or a cook, goes to the kitchen, and a employee will tell him to take "a present to the boss" and "to be proud about it" (the present is a birthday-cake, and the extra surprise is the routine gay sex that waiters have to deal with).

 Kanji in Persona 4; he isn't in a gang, or part of an organized group of any kind beyond the Investigation Team, but he acts and dresses like he is in order to cover up the shame of his enthusiastic love of traditionally-feminine things.